Beaupre (surname)

-In England, Wales and France
+In England and Wales

 Beaupré was a prominent family in Norfolk, who built Beaupré Hall, Outwell.
 Christian, daughter and coheir of Thomas de St Omer, married John, the great-great-grandson of one Synulph, who lived during the reign of King Henry II, and had issue: John dicte quoque Beaupré, who lived during the reign of King Edward II, and married Katherine, daughter of Osbert Mountfort.
 Their son Thomas Beaupré would be raised by his grandmother Christian (last St Omer in this line) after the death of both of his parents.
 Thomas was knighted by King Edward III, and married Joan Holbeache, and died during the reign of King Richard II.

 Nicholas Beaupré married Margaret Fotheringhay, one of the three daughters and heiresses of Thomas Fotheringhay (son of Gerrard Fotheringhay) by his wife Elizabeth Doreward, sister and heiress of John Doreward and daughter of William Doreward of Bocking, Essex.
 One of Margaret's sisters was Christiana Fotheringhay, wife of John de Vere, 15th Earl of Oxford (1482–1540), KG, Lord Great Chamberlain.
 The other was Helen or Ellen Fotheringhay, who married Henry Thursby of Ashwicken and Burg's Hall in Hillington (1476–1506), the nephew of Thomas Thursby (d.1510), merchant, thrice Mayor of King's Lynn and the founder and benefactor of Thoresby College.